 how to remove the headliner to access the sunroof motor

-“to extend the lifetime of the sunroof mechanism you should occasionally lubricate it, but that’s nothing new”
+“to extend the lifetime of the sunroof mechanism – occasionally clean and put grease on the moving parts”

-These are more or less the main possible issues unrelated to engines, transmission and suspension.
-But of course you have to keep in mind that this is not just some kind of an average car, so there is a huge amount of wiring, switches, fuses, relays, modules and other magic electronic boxes which controls God knows what.
-However generally speaking – the various electronic issues can occur usually just on the before facelift cars-but I have to add that they are not that common as you would think.
-Either way, to minimize these problems keep the battery and the alternator in a very good condition!
+You have to keep in mind that this is not just some kind of an average car, so there is a huge amount of wiring, switches, fuses, relays, modules and other magical electronic boxes which controls God knows what.
+However generally speaking – the various electronic issues can occur mostly on the before facelift cars – but I have to add that they are not that common as you would think.
+Either way, to minimize these problems keep the battery, the alternator + the batteries in a very good condition!

-–This Mercedes can be equipped with 1 or 2 main batteries.
+This Mercedes can be equipped with 1 or 2 main batteries.
 The first battery is always located under the hood – on a regular visible place.
 But if the car is equipped with 2 batteries then the second is located in the trunk-behind the trunk rear carpet panel.
-And actually there is also a third smaller auxiliary battery under the driver’s side dash which can be weak too.
-All in all, just make sure that all of these batteries are in good condition, because if one of them is weak then you can get various electronic glitches, warnings or you won’t be able start the car, obviously. how to replace the small auxiliary battery video
+And actually there is also a 3rd smaller auxiliary battery under the driver’s side dash which can be weak too.
+All in all, just make sure that all of these batteries are in good condition, because if one of them is weak then you can get various electronic glitches, warnings or you won’t be able start the car. how to replace the small auxiliary battery video

 And what is ISM?

-Well, ISM is the electronic gearbox selector module which can fail mainly on the before facelift cars – causing a situation in which you won’t be able to shift between the basic gears.
-There is no mechanical connection between the gearbox and the gear selector, so if the ISM gets stuck in Drive and the engine is off then you won’t be able to start the engine.
-This magic ISM module is mounted on the side of the gearbox which means that you will have to raise the car to access it.
-But actually, in some cases it’s enough to recalibrate this module using a diagnostic computer, and it will work!
-However if you will need to replace it, then be prepared that this is not a plug and play procedure, so this part has to be programmed specifically to your car!
+ISM is the electronic gearbox selector module which can fail mainly on the before facelift cars – causing a situation in which you won’t be able to shift between the basic gears-PRND.
+There is no mechanical connection between the gearbox and the gear selector, so if the ISM gets stuck in Drive and the engine is off – then you won’t be able to start the engine.
+This magical ISM module is mounted on the side of the gearbox which means, that you will have to raise the car to access it.
+But actually, in some cases it’s enough to recalibrate this module using a diagnostic computer to make it work!
+However, if you will need to replace it then be prepared that this is not a plug and play procedure, so this part has to be programmed specifically to your car!

-Moving on, there are also cases when you have various electrical issues at the same time like: not working or intermittently working windshield wipers, not working AC, not working power windows, power seats and so on and so forth.
+Moving on, there are also cases when you have various electrical issues at the same time like: not working or intermittently working windshield wipers, not working AC, not working power windows, power seats and so on.
 Well, in this case there is a very high chance that the fuse module under the hood will be faulty.
-This module contains fuses-which can fail, relays-which can fail, metallic plates-which can cause issues, and there is also the SAM module next to it which can fail too.
+This module contains fuses-which can fail, relays-which can fail, metallic plates-which can cause issues, and there is also the SAM module next to it-which can fail too.

 Water leaks into the interior